-- Added support for superscript and subscript features, using respectively foo^up^ or bar~down~ syntax. - New options: - rendering.chapter: change what is displayed in place of "chapter". - rendering.part: change what is displayed in place of "part". - html.chapter.template and html.part.template allow to tune a little how the chapters and parts are displayed in HTML. - tex.hyperref, if set to false, will disable hyperrefs for local links.
-Can be useful for some files. - crowbook.html_as_text, if set to false, will not treat HTML as text but ignore it. - subtitle, as its name suggest, set the subtitle of a book. - crowbook.markdown.superscript can enable or disable superscript/subscript "extension".
+- Book configuration file: - It is now possible to include subchapters using the -- command (with one dash per sublevel: --- foo. md will include foo.md as a subsection). - Markdown: - Added support for superscript and subscript features, using respectively foo^up^ or bar~down~ syntax. - New options: - rendering.chapter: change what is displayed in place of "chapter". - rendering.part: change what is displayed in place of "part". - html.chapter.template and html.part.template allow to tune a little how the chapters and parts are displayed in HTML. - tex.hyperref, if set to false, will disable hyperrefs for local links.
+Can be useful for some files. - crowbook.html as text, if set to false, will not treat HTML as text but ignore it. - subtitle, as its name suggest, set the subtitle of a book. - crowbook.markdown.superscript can enable or disable superscript/subscript "extension".

-- Change the way chapters are displayed by default. - PDF output now has a better-looking (hopefully) title page. - Internal links are a bit more flexible, e.g. if you link to Readme.html it will now try to link to the chapter corresponding to Readme.md.
+- Change the way chapters are displayed by default. - PDF output now has a better-looking (hopefully) title page. - Internal links are a bit more flexible, e.g. if you link to Readme.html it will now try to link to the chapter corresponding to Readme.md. - Bugfixes: - LaTeX: - Fix bug in syntax highlighting. - Fix label placements (and thus navigation inside PDF document). - EPUB: - Add unnamed but numbered chapters to the TOC. - Fix HTML escaping issue for chapter titles. - Fix the way parts were handled in the TOC. - Book configuration file: - Fix issue when setting custom number for parts. - Crowbook now requires rustc >= 1.17.0

-- LaTeX:

-- Fix bug in syntax highlighting.

-- Fix label placements (and thus navigation inside PDF document).

-- EPUB:

-- Add unnamed but numbered chapters to the TOC.

-- Fix HTML escaping issue for chapter titles.

-- Fix the way parts were handled in the TOC.

-- Book configuration file:

-- Fix issue when setting custom number for parts.

-- Crowbook now requires rustc $\geq 1.17.0$